KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 `./komodod -ac_name=EXAMPLECHAIN -ac_supply=1000000 -addnode=<IP of the second node>:8096`

-Using addnode as a default value in the coin's `.conf` file:
+Using addnode as a default value in the Smart Chain's `.conf` file:

 ```bash
 addnode=69.164.218.197